smyrnakis/BikeCharger/readme.md

 As long as the bike is **under operation** *(check next chapter - "Limitations")*, then the data is calculated and sent via the Software Serial `Serial_internet_relay` to the 2nd Arduino *(internet_relay)*.

+Fifteen seconds after the end of the ride, the data is reset.

 <br>

 ### Limitations